-CHECKLIST: FULL Flood Consequence Assessment (FCA)
+CHECKLIST : FULL Flood Consequence Assessment (FCA)

-Information and action for the enquirer (applicant/ consultant/ agent) This checklist is intended to help you prepare your FCA.
+This checklist is intended to help you prepare your FCA.
 It documents our advice to you on the scope of your FCA.

 Please complete and send this checklist to us with any draft or completed FCA you wish to receive our advice on, as it will help us be as effective as we can be in responding to you.